indrekluuk/ArduinoImageCapture/README.md

 4. Now There should be "ArduinoImageCapture.jar" in "out/artifacts/ArduinoImageCapture_jar" folder

-5. Now you can run it from command line with ("cd" to the jar folder): java -jar ArduinoImageCapture-master.jar
+5. Now you can run it from command line with ("cd" to the jar folder):<br>
+java -jar ArduinoImageCapture-master.jar